William Davies (priest): Life

 With the covert protection of Robert Puw of Penrhyn Hall (d.
 1629), a Recusant member of the Welsh gentry from the Creuddyn Peninsula and grandfather of the Cavalier poet Gwilym Puw, Davies turned the manor into a center of underground education, an illegal minor seminary, and the Welsh equivalent to Eilein Bàn in Loch Morar or Scalan in Glenlivet.
 The now ruined medieval chapel dedicated to the Blessed Virgin Mary of Penrhys on the grounds of Penrhyn Hall was secretly used whenever possible as the seminary chapel.

 After Henry Herbert, 2nd Earl of Pembroke replaced Sir Henry Sidney as Lord President of the Council of the Marches of Wales, an anti-Catholic crackdown was implemented.
 Pembroke was reportedly, "determined to stamp out Catholicism and Recusancy in Wales and had been charged by Elizabeth on 15 September 1586 to implement the laws against Catholics with rigour."

 In response, Davies was one of eight men who remained in hiding in a cave at Y Gogarth Fach, or Little Orme Head, betwixt Llandudno and Penrhyn Bay, between c.
 August 1586 and 14 April 1587.

-While hiding in the cave, in high risk defiance of Elizabethan era censorship laws, Puw and Davies also secretly produced a print run, similarly to illegal Samizdat literature after the Bolshevik Revolution, of the banned Catholic book Y Drych Cristianogawl, a short essay on the love of God by exiled Welsh priest Gruffydd Robert and which is believed to be the first book of Welsh-language literature ever printed in Wales.
+While hiding in the cave, in high risk defiance of Elizabethan era censorship laws, Puw and Davies also secretly produced a print run of the banned Catholic book Y Drych Cristianogawl, a short essay on the love of God by exiled Welsh priest Gruffydd Robert and which is believed to be the first book of Welsh-language literature ever printed in Wales.
 According to Jan Morris, however, "the title page says, no doubt for safety's sake, that it was printed in Rouen."
 The strictly illegal Catholic altar and printing press Puw and Davies used were later captured by local magistrate Sir Thomas Mostyn of Gloddaith and other local priest hunters during a raid upon the cave.

 On 15 March 1592, he was arrested at Holyhead along with four minor seminary students trained at Penrhyn Hall, whom Davies was smuggling via Ireland to continue their education at the English College in Valladolid.
 The arrests were instigated by a zealous Protestant named Foulk Thomas, but local Catholics attempted to intervene, which allowed Robert Puw of Penrhyn, who was along for the same errand to flee and successfully escape arrest.